bluescarni/mppp/doc/sphinx/tutorial_api.rst

 at each step of the iteration a new temporary :cpp:class:`~mppp::integer` is constructed by the expression ``sum1 + n``, and this temporary value is then move-assigned to ``sum1``.
 When using the ``add()`` function, the creation of the temporary is avoided altogether as the result of the addition is written directly into the accumulator ``sum2``.
 Thus, the first version of the loop will necessarily be less efficient than the second one.

-In this case, we can recover optimal performance while maintaining a nice syntax by replacing the binary operator with an in-place operator:
+Note that, in this specific case, we can recover optimal performance while maintaining a nice syntax by replacing the binary operator with an in-place operator (which will avoid the creation of unnecessary temporaries):

 .. code-block:: c++